kyletolle/the-mechanism-collection/index.md

 Animate's amendments.
 A guarantee of neoteric variation set into the bones of the Cosmos through the swells of the Song.

-The Animate burying the Inanimate beneath its refinements - children.
+The Animate burying the Inanimate beneath its power, refinements, children.
 The specialized and industrious machinery of modification.
 Families of fusion founding colonies.
 Intertwined and socialized and breathing at the behest of those Bits loosed by the All.